civiform/docs/docs/contributor-guide/developer-guide/authentication-providers.md

   ![image](https://user-images.githubusercontent.com/252053/191863376-d342092d-db5e-4111-96fa-a7fa751ed15f.png)
 </details>

 3\.
-Go to "Token configuration" section and add the following claims:
+Go to the "Token configuration" section and add the following claims:
     -  Optional claims: `acct`, `email`.
 These determine what information about the user will be set to Civiform.
     -  Groups claims: `Security groups`.
-These allow Civiform authenticate via security group.
+These allows Civiform to authenticate via a security group.

 <details>
   <summary>Screenshots</summary>